Miami Within Reach

 Eliminating the Financial Barriers to a World-Class Education

 A University of Miami experience is enriched by enrolling a diverse group of high achieving and motivated students.
-As of Fall 2021, all admitted students have the opportunity to attend the University of Miami, regardless of socioeconomic status.
+All admitted students have the opportunity to attend the University of Miami, regardless of socioeconomic status.

-The University’s modified approach to financial aid, which will now include meeting 100 percent of demonstrated financial need, has opened up the dynamic and unique University of Miami experience for all admitted and enrolling students.
+The University’s modified approach to financial aid, which includes meeting 100 percent of demonstrated financial need in the first year, has opened up the dynamic and unique University of Miami experience for all admitted and enrolling students.
 The University of Miami reaffirmed its commitment to excellence and took another step toward bringing a world-class education within reach for more students, while working to reduce student debt.

 100% need met